-Julian Grubb is a junior Instrumental Music Education Major at Florida Gulf Coast University in Fort Myers, Florida.
-Julian is a founding member of the FGCU collegiate NAfME Chapter.
-He is a clarinetist and has played in the FGCU Wind Orchestra, Symphonic Band, Clarinet Choir and Basketball Band.
-Julian plans to graduate in 2021 and teach for a few years before returning to obtain his Masters in Instrumental Pedagogy or Conducting and eventually plans to return to school for a Doctorate in Music Education or Music Philosophy.
+Julian Grubb is a senior instrumental music education major at Florida Gulf Coast University in Fort Myers, Florida.
+Julian is a founding executive board member of the FGCU NAfME Collegiate Chapter.
+He is a multi-instrumentalist and has played in the FGCU Wind Orchestra, Symphonic Band, Clarinet Choir and Basketball Band.
+Julian plans to graduate in 2021 and teach for a few years before returning to obtain his Masters in Instrumental pedagogy or music composition and eventually plans to return to school for a Doctorate in music education or music philosophy.

 Dr. Mark A. Belfast, Jr. is an associate professor of music education at Southeastern University.
 He serves as Assistant Dean of the College of Arts & Media, coordinates the music education degree program, and directs instrumental ensembles at the university.
 He holds a PhD in music education from Florida State University and earned MEd and BME degrees from Auburn University.
 While at Auburn, he performed with and served as business manager for the Auburn Knights Orchestra, an 18-piece big band established in 1930.

 Dr. Belfast’s teaching experience includes undergraduate and graduate music education courses, as well as directing public school instrumental music programs in Alabama and Georgia.
 His research interests include teacher effectiveness, jazz performance and pedagogy, and music for special populations.
 The results of his research have been presented in numerous domestic and international venues, and he maintains an active agenda as a speaker, clinician and adjudicator.